Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Reading, writing, manipulating, analyzing and modeling of spatial data.
 This package has been superseded by the "terra" package < https://CRAN.R-project.org/package=terra>.

-survival — by Terry M Therneau, a year ago
+survival — by Terry M Therneau, 2 months ago

 Survival Analysis